doubleSlashde/KeepTime/README.md

 + Use Hotkey (`Strg`+`Win`): Change the project by using the Hotkey feature.
 A popup will appear at the mouse cursor.
 + Save Position on Screen: Remembers the last position of the Main UI on application start.
 + Ask for notes when switching project (if empty): Pops up a dialog to add notes if no notes are given and you try to switch projects
++ Export: export database for backup and later import (import currently not yet implemented)

 ### Reports:
 ![Report Screen](readme/images/reportDescription.png?raw=true "Report")